-If you think you have legally caught a fish in Montana that may be a state record:
+If you think you have legally caught a fish in Montana that may be a state record: • To prevent loss of weight, don't clean or freeze the fish.
+Keep the fish cool

-- To prevent loss of weight, don't clean or freeze the fish.
-Keep the fish cool preferably on ice.
+- preferably on ice.
 Take a picture of the fish. - Get the fish weighed as soon as possible on a certified scale (found in grocery or hardware stores, etc.) and witnessed by an observer.
-Get an affidavit from the store if no FWP official is present.
-Measure the length. - Contact the nearest FWP office to have the fish positively identified and to determine if it is a state record.
+Get an affidavit from the store if no FWP fisheries biologist is present.
+Measure the length. - Contact the nearest FWP fisheries office or fisheries biologist to have the fish positively identified and to determine if it is a state record.